SebastianCallh/master-explorer/development-notes.md

 ### Empty examinations
 The examinations was parsed by scraping a "tbody" element while they appeared in a "table" element.
 Wonder if it has always been like this?
 Seems like the tests to not correspond to the markup being pulled from the URL.

-## It seems like TATA42 is not being selected when clicked.
+### It seems like TATA42 is not being selected when clicked.
 Other courses with the same amount of slots seem to work though.

+### CourseFields
+Courses can in theory (and a few actually does) belong to more than one field and should be parsed accordingly.